AdaCore/gnatcoverage/tools/gnatcov/doctemp/source_coverage.rst

 We have an interesting situation where

-* While the outer ``if`` statement is reached and covered (as a statement), the ``X mod Y = 0`` embedded decision is actually never evaluated because the only evaluation attempted is interrupted by an exception.
+* The outer ``if`` statement is reached and covered (as a statement),

+* No evaluation of the ``X mod Y = 0`` decision terminates, because the only attempted computation is interrupted by an exception, so

-* None of the other statements is ever reached as a result.
+* None of the other statements is ever reached.

 This gets all confirmed by the :option:`=report` output below, on which we also notice that the only diagnostic emitted for the uncovered inner ``if`` is